owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 Therefore, simply adding a call to this function in the "onmessage" event of the websocket will trigger the voice of Chrome.

-Listening to what is said is just a little bit trickier.
+Listening is a little bit trickier.
 It is done by a call to the `webkitSpeechRecognition();` method.
-This [blog post](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) explains in details how this works.
+This [blog post](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) explains in detail how this works.

 The call is also event based.
 What's important is that, in chrome, by default, it will use an API call to the Google's engine.
 Therefore the recognition won't work offline.

-When the language processing is done by chrome, 5 potential sentences are stored in a json array.
+When the language processing is done by chrome, five potential sentences are stored in a json array.
 The following snippet will take the most relevant one and send it to the brain via the websocket:

 {{< highlight js >}}
 recognition.onresult = function(event) {